UoA-eResearch/research-hub-docker/README.md

 db_1  | /entrypoint.sh: line 179: /docker-entrypoint-initdb.d/seed-db.sh: Permission denied
 ```

-Ensure your user the right to read and or execute certain files, see fix-permissions.sh
+Ensure your user has the right to read and or execute these files.

 ##### 2. Permission denied while running docker